Conda Package Management

 Once the controller is up,

-ipengines need to be started on the slave nodes.
+ipengines need to be started on the worker nodes.
 If this is automated, a sleep command or some type of callback on the successful startup of the controller is needed before the engines are started.
 The engines are connected to the controller using the information passed through the

 ipcontroller-engine.json file.
 One of the primary reason for exporting the